EmbedJournal/embedjournal/_posts/2013-08-07-how-to-make-pcbs-at-home-with-toner-transfer-method.md

 ### Transfer the Toner to the copper clad board

 The next step is to transfer the toner to the copper clad board.
-For this you will have place the printed paper on the clad board with the print-side to the copper as in the image below.
+For this you will have to place the printed paper on the clad board with the printed side to the copper as in the image below.

-I had an irregular copper board as I bought a big plate some time back used it a couple of times.
+I had an irregular copper board as I bought a big plate some time back and used it a couple of times.
 So I had to cut the printed sheet into the size of the board layout to better utilize the available copper plate.

 <p style="text-align: center;">
   <a href="/images/posts/2013/06/DSC09554.jpg"><img class="aligncenter size-large wp-image-1622" alt="PCB paper over the copper clad board" src="/images/posts/2013/06/DSC09554-1024x576.jpg" width="618" height="347" srcset="/images/posts/2013/06/DSC09554-1024x576.jpg 1024w, /images/posts/2013/06/DSC09554-300x169.jpg 300w" sizes="(max-width: 618px) 100vw, 618px" /></a>